piyushjajoo/k8s-operators-course/module-05/lessons/04-webhook-deployment.md

 ## Introduction

 Webhooks require TLS certificates to secure communication with the API server.
 Managing these certificates can be complex, but kubebuilder and cert-manager make it easier.
-In this lesson, you'll learn how to deploy webhooks and manage certificates for both local development and production.
+In this lesson, you'll learn how to deploy webhooks and manage certificates.

 ## Webhook Service Architecture